 Species invasions are an urgent threat to global biodiversity, but also present unique opportunities for testing general ecological concepts.
 With an emphasis on freshwater fishes, we use a combination experiments, observational studies, and modeling to better elucidate the fundamental drivers of biological invasions.
 Our work ranges from large, continental-scale analyses, to single key species in focal watersheds.

-We are working closely with collaborators from Louisiana State University and the University of North Carolina at Wilmington to develop cutting-edge new research that will fundamentally change the way we model and manage species invasions.
+We are working closely with collaborators from LSU, Purdue, the University of Washington, and UNC-Wilmington to develop new research that will fundamentally change the way we model and manage species invasions.

 Fluvial fish conservation